-(This photo by Cp9asngf, all others are from Japan Air Self Defense Force)
+(This photo by Cp9asngf, all others are from the Japan Air Self Defense Force)

 On the opening day of 2020 Tokyo Olympics, July 23, 2021, the Blue Impulse flew over Tokyo with color smoke to welcome the games.
 The Blue Impulse was formed as Japan Air Self Defense’s aerobatic team in 1960 using the F-86F Saber fighter.
 The Blue Impulse became a household name in 1964, when they flew over the national stadium in Tokyo during the opening ceremony for the first Tokyo Olympic games and displayed the Olympic symbol of five circles with smoke.
 Let’s take a closer look at the Blue Impulse; what aircraft they use, who pilot the aircraft, how they display their skills and more.